 Harness your new skills in explorations designed to further improve breathing, posture, and more

-Finding Sensations of Not Shortening (Patrons only)
+Finding Sensations of Not Shortening (Patrons)

 Breathing with length ????